0x61nas/aarty/README.md

           [default: 4]

   -w, --width <WIDTH>
-          In case you know how many columns are needed, this paramter will calcualte the scale factor for you.
+          Width expressed as text-columns, this parameter will calculate the scale factor for you.
           Overrides `scale` parameter even when specified.

           [default: disabled]